 Peter Pan ferry accidents and incidents

-CruiseMapper's Peter Pan ferry cruise ship accidents, incidents and law news reports relate to a 744-passenger vessel owned by TT LINE (Ferries).
+CruiseMapper's Peter Pan ferry cruise ship accidents, incidents and law news reports relate to a 744-passenger vessel owned by TT-LINE Germany (Ferries).
 Our Peter Pan ferry accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - propulsion / power loss - 2004 (2)

 |28 October 2013||Structural and Technical Issues|

 On October 28, 2013, while entering into port Trelleborg, due to strong winds the ship turned and its stern landed on the opposite pier.
 The accident resulted in damages to one of the 2 propeller pods.
 A tractor was used to pull it from the pier.
 Under its own power, the ship arrived at Landskrona shipyard for repairs.

 |13 May 2004||Propulsion / Power Loss|